PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He turned and headed North.
 On his walk, he passed several bodies lying in the street.
 One was a young girl, maybe nine.
 Her pretty dress was torn and soaked with blood.
 Boltac looked away from her corpse and muttered, "Bad for business."

 As he crossed the bridge to the keep, he expected to see a line of petitioners.
 But there was no one.
 Not even a guard at the gate.
 The court should be full with angry citizens demanding redress and protection.
-The walls should have been decorated with Orcs heads on pikes.
+The walls should have been decorated with Orc's heads on pikes.
 By now he should have been able to hear wounded members of the Ducal guard drinking by the stables.
 Their laughter and the exaggerated stories of their bravery should have carried over the wall.
 There should have been smoke from the blacksmith, and the sound of weapons being sharpened.

 But there was nothing.